-The effects of a pandemic or widespread health epidemic such as COVID-19 could have a material adverse effect on our business and results of operations.
+The effects of a disease outbreak, pandemic or widespread health epidemic could have a material adverse effect on our business and results of operations.

-The COVID-19 pandemic and ongoing attempts to contain and reduce its spread have adversely affected U.S. and global economies, including impacts to supply chains, customer demand, international trade, and capital markets.
-These effects have adversely affected certain of our business operations, may further adversely affect our business operations, and may materially and adversely affect our financial condition, results of operations, cash flows, and equity.
+Disease outbreaks, pandemics or similar widespread health epidemics, such as the COVID-19 pandemic, and attempts to contain and reduce their spread may adversely affect U.S. and global economies, including impacts to supply chains, customer demand, international trade, and capital markets.
+These effects may adversely affect certain of our business operations and may materially and adversely affect our financial condition, results of operations, cash flows, and equity.

-In light of the uncertain and evolving situation relating to COVID-19, we have taken precautionary measures intended to minimize the risk of the virus to our employees, our clients and the communities in which we operate, which could negatively impact our business.
-Consistent with public health guidance and Executive Order 14042 regarding COVID-19 vaccination for employees of businesses servicing federal contracts, we have implemented a Company policy requiring full COVID-19 vaccinations of all employees, except for employees who qualify for medical or religious exemptions.
-This policy could impair our ability to perform certain contractual services, to retain such contracts, and to win new business.
-See "-We may fail to attract, train, and retain skilled and qualified employees, which may impair our ability to generate revenue, effectively serve our clients, and execute our growth strategy."
-In addition, some of our employees, clients, and subcontractors are located in foreign countries, which may be impacted differently from the United States, and we continue to monitor the situation in each of the jurisdictions in which we operate and may adjust our current policies as more information and public health guidance become available.
-Although the Company has business continuity plans and other safeguards in place, there is no assurance that such measures will not adversely affect our operations or long-term plans.
-In addition, as local conditions and regulations begin to permit the return of employees to business generally, our workforce may not be able to return to work in person immediately, if at all, or may instead choose to pursue competing employment opportunities, including as a result of transportation, childcare, and ongoing health issues, which could negatively affect our business.
+We have taken precautionary measures intended to minimize the risk of disease outbreaks, pandemics or similar widespread health epidemics, such as the COVID-19 pandemic, to our employees, our clients, and the communities in which we operate, as well as remedial measures to address residual, lasting issues, including increased medical costs and a rise in mental health issues, which could negatively impact our business.
+In addition, some of our employees, clients, and subcontractors are located in foreign countries, which may be impacted differently from the United States depending on the situation.
+Although the Company has business continuity plans and other safeguards in place, there is no assurance that such plans and safeguards will be effective or that such measures will not adversely affect our operations or long-term plans.
+In addition, as local conditions and regulations respond to the risks of disease outbreaks, pandemics or similar widespread health epidemics regarding with respect to the return of employees to business generally, our workforce may not be able to return to work in person immediately, if at all, or may instead choose to pursue competing employment opportunities, including as a result of transportation, childcare, and ongoing health issues, which could negatively affect our business.